-When an employer ceases to take part in a single or multi-employer defined benefit pension scheme, that employer will become liable to make an additional payment into
+When an employer ceases to take part in a single or multi-employer defined benefit pension scheme, that e

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.